jamesjnadeau/jamesjnadeau.com/static/_content/reference/gource.md

-/*
+---
-Title: Sane Defaults for Gource
+title: Sane Defaults for Gource
-Description: defaults I use for gource
+description: defaults I use for gource
-Author: James Nadeau
-Date: 03/14/2015
+date: 03/14/2015
-*/
+---

 defaults